Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Numerical Implementation

 \section{Numerical Implementation}

-The images were created using the \textsf{R}-software.
+The images were created using the R-software.
 For the calculations, numerical methods like bisection search and the \texttt{integrate} function from the package \texttt{stats} were used.
-The \textsf{R}-code can be downloaded from the following link: \url{https://github.com/LianeKluge/Adaptive-Designs-in-Fast-Track-Registration-Processes}.
+The R-code can be downloaded from the following link: \url{https://github.com/LianeKluge/Adaptive-Designs-in-Fast-Track-Registration-Processes}.